Mushtaq Gazdar: Early life and career

 He was a founding member of the Human Rights Commission of Pakistan.
-He also wrote articles on social issues for newspapers.
-Mushtaq Gazdar personally had politically progressive ideology and associated with people like Faiz Ahmed Faiz, Sibte Hassan and Dorab Patel.
+Mushtaq Gazdar also wrote articles on social issues for newspapers.
+Mushtaq personally had politically progressive ideology and associated with people like Faiz Ahmed Faiz, Sibte Hassan and Dorab Patel.

 He also wrote a voluminous book Pakistani Cinema: 1947-1997, a historical and critical study of Pakistan's film industry, published in 1997 to commemorate Pakistan's 50th anniversary.
 Before he suddenly died on 15 November 2000, he was elected the honorary secretary of the Pakistan Arts Council, Karachi.

 Family

-Mushtaq Gazdar was married to Saeeda Gazdar, a short story writer and a poet, and they had a son and a daughter.
+Mushtaq Gazdar was married to Saeeda Gazdar, a short story writer and a poet, and together they had a son and a daughter.
 His daughter, Aisha Gazdar, worked with her father and became a short documentary film maker in Pakistan in 2010.